cjrh/thesauromatic/README.rst

 - Synonyms from the `Moby project <https://en.wikipedia.org/wiki/Moby_Project>`_
 - Statically compiled, word lists are linked in.
 No dependencies.
 Just download an executable for your target platform.
-- Fast; takes about 90 ms to emit the words.
+- Fast; takes about 40 ms to emit the words.
 This makes it easy to drive from your editor, and will work offline.

 Install
 -------

 Just download the executable.
-Check out the _Releases_ tab.
+Check out the *Releases* tab.

 Dev
 ---